dekarrin/ictiobus/docs/fishi-usage.md

 ### Built-In Attributes

 Usually, if an attribute is being used as an argument to a hook, it must be defined by another SDD elsewhere on the grammar rule for that symbol.
-But some attributes are automatically added to a parse tree during initial creation of the annotated parse tree.
-All of these attributes will have a name that starts with a dollar sign `$`.
+This is true for user-defined attributes, but some attributes are *built-in*.
+They are automatically added to a parse tree during initial annotation of it and are immediately available for use.
+All built-in attributes have a name that starts with a dollar sign `$`.

 * `$text` - Defined for terminal symbol nodes only.
 This is the text that was